 The phone comes with an appealing design.
 Although it wrapped around with plastic material, it feels as premium as a glass back.
 And with the triple-tone color gradient, the handset looks quite stunning.

-The Helio P70 processor is a capable chipset.
+The Helio P70 processor is also a capable chipset at this price.
 So the performance is quite smooth.
 And with the 4GB RAM on the board, you can also multitask between a number of apps without an issue.
 But while playing graphics-enriched games like PUBG, you can get smooth performance only at low settings.
 On high settings, you will start to notice some stutters.

-Cameras on the device are impressive.
-Be it a normal image, portrait or selfies, you get decent colors and sharpness.
+Cameras on the Oppo F11 are impressive.
+Be it a normal image, portrait, or selfies, you get decent colors and sharpness.
 However, the images look overprocessed at times.
 And the lack of ultra-wide-angle lens is dearly missed on this device.

 Battery life is decent on the device and you also get a fast charger inside the box.
 So there is nothing to worry about that part.
 But there is still Micro USB port, which looks quite outdated these days.

 - Display: 6.53-inch LTPS IPS LCD Full HD+ display, 19.5:9 aspect ratio